UMF - African pattern logo

-Mindfulness Supervision and Mentoring Services
+Mindfulness Supervision and EDI Coaching

 Mindfulness-based supervision is a key element of becoming a mindfulness-based teacher operating in line with the BAMBA Good Practice Guidelines for Teaching Mindfulness-based Courses listed on their website.

 Our mindfulness supervision sessions may include live, on-the-spot teaching practice and feedback, inquiry around issues arising in your teaching, discussions based on recorded sessions, discussions about your personal practice and/or some periods of collective practice for resourcing.
+However, what we cover is guided by the needs of the supervisee.

 Likewise, if your mindfulness work connects with healing trauma, or any form of identity based harm, we might also be a great match for you.